-Title: TOS Protocol and Procedure: Mosquito Sampling Date: 01/25/2018 NEON Doc. #: NEON.DOC.014049 Author: Katherine LeVan Revision: J
+Title: TOS Protocol and Procedure: Mosquito Sampling Date: 03/18/2019 NEON Doc. #: NEON.DOC.014049 Author: Katherine LeVan Revision: K

-- 1) Add additional packing material above the upper plug if the mosquito sample is small and there is empty space in the upper part of the vial. - 2) Alternatively, if the mosquito sample is too large to fit into a single vial, use additional vials as necessary until all mosquitoes from a catch cup have been transferred into sample vials. - 11.
-Place a sampleID label into each vial above the upper plug of packing material. - a.
-If using small vials, fold the label and/or slip it along the edge of the vial to avoid crushing mosquitoes. - 12.
+- 2) Alternatively, if the mosquito sample is too large to fit into a single vial, use additional vials as necessary until all mosquitoes from a catch cup have been transferred into sample vials. - 12.
+Place a sampleID label into each vial above the upper plug of packing material.
+If only one vial is needed to contain the sample, the sampleID label from the field may be used (if it's in good condition).
+Otherwise the sampleID should be printed and included in each vial associated with the sample. - a.
+If using small vials, fold the label and/or slip it along the edge of the vial above the top layer of toilet paper to avoid crushing mosquitoes. - 13.
 Seal each vial and immediately place it into an ultralow freezer at -80°C. - a.
 When storing samples, take steps to keep samples of similar origin together.
 This organization will reduce the probability of samples thawing when they are inventoried and sorted at external processing facilities. - b.
 Rubber band or bag multiple vials from a single site/bout/trap combination. - c.
 Store all vials from a sampling site/bout combination together in a re-sealable plastic freezer bag or vial rack. - d.
-Vials from different sampling bouts within a site, and from different sites, should not be mixed. - 13.
-For each sample vial, record the number of vials used to contain the sample on the paper field datasheet (RD[05]) or record directly into the electronic data entry interface (SOP D). - 14.
+Vials from different sampling bouts within a site, and from different sites, should not be mixed. - 14.
+For each sample vial, record the number of vials used to contain the sample on the paper field datasheet (RD[05]) or record directly into the electronic data entry interface (SOP D). - 15.
 Wipe off any metal or plastic implements used during sample processing (e.g., forceps, plastic funnel) with a paper towel moistened with ethanol before processing the next sample. - a.
 It is acceptable to use the same paper towel to clean up after multiple samples.

-Title: TOS Protocol and Procedure: Mosquito Sampling Date: 01/25/2018 NEON Doc. #: NEON.DOC.014049 Author: Katherine LeVan Revision: J
+Title: TOS Protocol and Procedure: Mosquito Sampling Date: 03/18/2019 NEON Doc. #: NEON.DOC.014049 Author: Katherine LeVan Revision: K

-Figure 10 Three mosquito vials.
+Figure 11 Three mosquito vials.
 The center vial has an appropriate amount of wadding above and below the sample of mosquitoes.
 The sample on the left and right have too little material to effectively cushion the sample.
-Note that the sampleID label is between the upper wadding and the lid of the vial.
+Note that the sampleID label must be placed between the upper wadding and the lid of the vial.